ThomasSchiolerH/MLOps-Project/reports/README.md

 >
 > Answer:

 We ensured reproducibility by using version-controlled YAML configuration files, where all hyperparameters and dataset paths are clearly defined and structured.
-Each experiment’s configuration is logged, and its outputs (e.g., trained model weights) are saved with unique identifiers in the filenames (e.g., baseline_model.pth).
+Each experiment’s configuration is logged, and its outputs (e.g., trained model weights) are saved with unique identifiers in the filenames (e.g., baseline_model.pth). <br />
-To reproduce an experiment:
+To reproduce an experiment: <br />
-    1. Run the script with the same –config argument.
+    1. Run the script with the same –config argument. <br />
-    2. Ensure the datasets and preprocessing steps remain consistent (logged in the same YAML file).
+    2. Ensure the datasets and preprocessing steps remain consistent (logged in the same YAML file). <br />
 Additionally, random seeds are set for all experiments to control stochastic processes, ensuring consistent results across runs.
 These measures ensure no critical details are lost, and experiments are fully reproducible.